uncharted-distil/distil-compute/README.md

 make install
 ```

-#### Generate code
+#### [OPTIONAL] Generate code

-To generate TA3TA2 interface protobuf files run:
+To generate TA3TA2 interface protobuf files if the `pipeline/execute.proto` or `pipeline/ta3ta2-api/*.proto` have changed run:

 ```bash
 make proto
 ```

-**OPTIONAL**
-To regenerate the PANDAS dataframe parser if the `compute/result/complex_field.peg` file is changed, run:
+To regenerate the PANDAS dataframe parser if the `primitive/compute/result/complex_field.peg` file is changed, run:

 ```bash
 make peg